mollerse/frp-article/article.md

 Functional reactive programming is a combination of functional and reactive programming.
 Its primary goal is to reconcile the mutable and asyncronous nature of environments like user interfaces with the semantic determinism and rigorous reasoning enabled by pure functional programming.

-To achieve this goal, FRP makes use of language level reactive programming, which gives the programmer reactive datatypes that abstract time-varying values.
-This enables the programmer to use purely functional functions and functional composition.
+To achieve this goal, FRP makes use of reactive programming.
+Using dataflow semantics to create abstractions that represents time-varying values.
+Using these abstractions enables the programmer to use pure functional programming while working with inheritly mutable data.

 FRP is a good fit with interface programming, or domains with the same characterisitics.
 FRP gives the programmer a declarative language and high